vishvAsa/notes/skills/research/articles/MT/receeding-edge.md

 ## Conclusion
 Thus, I'd say across cultures, the scope for the impact of a true genius has probably considerably lessened in the past 40-50 years.
 If one is born with such smarts there might be other avenues beyond academia.

-## IQ distribution and accomplishment
-To labor one specific point: in theory, given the normal distribution, we should indeed have lots of those even assuming an Indian IQ profile of (means & weights): .4*85+.35*90+.15*95+.1*102.
-So the question boils down to do they exist but don't get into academia or they don't exist

-If you went to an elite college in India you will see some of those smart types with IQ in the "Nobel prize" range.
-But why don't you see it translate.
-IMO it boils down to:

-1) Majority of those don't pursue academic science/mathematics.
-IMO Academic inclination is much lower among H high IQ classes than Jews even if their IQs are comparable in tests.
-2) H intellectual classes are poorly organized, don't support/boost each other & don't exert much influence on funding bodies.
-3) I do think there have been several "Nobel Prize" level H scientists (at least in Med&Phys & some Chem) kind of prizes who simply were ignored.